Skip to content Skip to Chat

 OVERVIEW

-A UX designer, or user experience designer, is someone who optimizes the interaction between users and products through user-friendly design.
-Most often, UX designers work on websites and apps.
-The practice of UX design encompasses many different aspects, including information architecture, visual design, usability, interaction design, and sometimes user interface design.
+A UX designer—or user experience designer—is a professional who improves the interaction between users and products through thoughtful, creative, and accessible design.
+Most UX designers work on websites, apps, and software platforms.
+The practice of UX design may include information architecture, visual design, usability, interaction design, and user interface (UI) design.

 RESPONSIBILITIES